 Many older people end up living somewhere they are not happy to be, simply because they want to please others and not be a burden to their family.
 Moving after an accident or an illness can mean there is not enough time to think about what you really want.
-If you think through your options before you have to, you can make a positive choice for yourself.
+If you consider your options before you have to, you can make a positive choice for yourself.

 Extra care housing offers a new way of supporting you to live independently.
 It gives you the security and privacy of a home of your own, a range of facilities on the premises, with the added peace of mind in knowing that you have 24 hour access to on-site emergency support if needed.

 Extra care housing is available to people with a mix of care and support needs.
 Social care support will only be available in line with the Council's Fair Access to Care and Fairer Charging Policies.

 More information can be found in the extra care allocations policy.